Mathilde de Morny: Career

-The adult Morny dressed in men's clothing, and used the name "Max".
-She was a socialite and painter.

 Extravagant conduct made Morny a celebrity of the Belle Époque and despite her 1881 marriage to the well-known gay man Jacques Godart, 6th Marquis de Belbeuf (1850–1906)—whom she divorced in 1903—Morny was open about preferring women.
 Though love between those perceived as women was then fashionable, Morny was attacked for this, especially for having a very masculine dress and attitude.
 At this time a woman wearing trousers could still scandalize even if the person was legally authorized, as in the case of artist Rosa Bonheur (who sought police permission to wear trousers to make it easier for her to paint in the countryside).
 Morny wore a full three-piece suit (which, as with trousers, was forbidden in France for anyone but men), had short hair, and smoked a cigar.